perdomodenis/Church-Central/README.md

 **Date:** April 2, 2026

 ## Purpose and Vision
-To improve the flow of information within CCI Switzerland and ultimately on a global level.
+To improve the flow of information within churches.

 ## Scope
 The app aims to simplify and centralize event planning and information distribution.
 Users can upload documents or announcements, which then reach and notify predetermined users.